Jordan Casteel: Work

 After graduating from Yale, Casteel moved to New York City to pursue painting.
-Casteel's first solo exhibition in New York, titled Visible Man, opened in August 2014 at Sargent's Daughters.
-The show featured a number of large-scale paintings depicting mostly nude black men seated in various spaces throughout their homes.
+Her first solo exhibition in New York, titled Visible Man, opened in August 2014 at Sargent's Daughters.
+The show featured several large-scale paintings depicting mostly nude black men seated in various spaces throughout their homes.
 The show explored the balance between sexuality and sensuality, both in her subjects and the viewers.

-Casteel was selected as a 2015-2016 artist-in-residence at The Studio Museum in Harlem, New York, alongside EJ Hill and Jibade-Khalil Huffman.
+Casteel was selected as a 2015–2016 artist-in-residence at The Studio Museum in Harlem, New York, alongside EJ Hill and Jibade-Khalil Huffman.
 The program gives artists a year-long studio space, fellowship grant, stipend for materials, and group exhibition that includes all of the artists-in-residence.

 Casteel's second solo exhibition, titled Brothers, opened in October 2015 at Sargent's Daughters.
-The show contained eight large-scale paintings of dual-portraits and were produced as part of a residency at the Lower Manhattan Cultural Council’s “Process Space” on Governor’s Island.
+The show contained eight large-scale paintings of dual-portraits and were produced as part of a residency at the Lower Manhattan Cultural Council's “Process Space” on Governor's Island.
 Curator Johanna Fateman reviewed the work favorably, noting of Casteel's figures that, "she achieves their diorama-like magnetism with subtle perspectival distortions and a synergy of textures."

 Casteel's third solo exhibition, Nights in Harlem, opened at Casey Kaplan in September 2017.
 The show continued her exploration of black male subjectivity but positioned her subjects in "complex interiors and urban environments."
 The show was met with critical praise; in New York magazine, critic Jerry Saltz wrote, "Casteel seems prepared to take a rightful place on the front lines of contemporary painting," and writer Tausif Noor wrote in Artforum, "Casteel navigates her terrain with ease, lightness, and empathy."

-Casteel’s first major solo exhibition at a museum was at the Denver Art Museum opened in February 2019.
-It features approximately thirty paintings spanning over four years from 2014 to 2018.
+Casteel's first major solo exhibition at a museum was at the Denver Art Museum opened in February 2019.
+It features approximately thirty paintings spanning over four years from 2014 to 2018, where she portrayed several subjects from her neighborhood in Harlem.

-In 2020, Casteel painted a portrait of fashion designer Aurora James for one of the September 2020 covers ofVogue magazine.
+In 2020, Casteel painted a portrait of fashion designer Aurora James for one of the September 2020 covers of Vogue magazine.
 Jordan Casteel: Within Reach, her first major New York City museum solo show, opened in February 2020 at the New Museum.
-In 2021, Casteel was awarded a MacArthur Fellowship.
+In 2021, she was awarded a MacArthur Fellowship.

 Casteel's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+The painting Lourdes and Katrina (2019) is featured in the permanent collection of Pérez Art Museum Miami.